ParkMyCar/compact_str/README.md

 To maximize memory usage, we use a [`union`](https://doc.rust-lang.org/reference/items/unions.html) instead of an `enum`.
 In Rust an `enum` requires at least 1 byte for the discriminant (tracking what variant we are), instead we use a `union` which allows us to manually define the discriminant. `CompactStr` defines the discriminant *within* the last byte, using any extra bits for metadata.
-Specifically the discriminant has three variants:
+Specifically the discriminant has two variants:

 1. `0b11111111` - All 1s, indicates **heap** allocated
 2. `0b11XXXXXX` - Two leading 1s, indicates **inline**, with the trailing 6 bits used to store the length